silvercircle/silvercircle.github.io/_posts/2018-07-16-golang-cheatsheet-and-tips.md

 `~/go` by default.
 Also, *gocode* only recognizes packages built and installed with the default go compiler.
 Personally, I use gccgo only for release builds and usually install all packages with both compilers.

+Sometimes (rarely though), gocode will get stuck and subsequently refuse to offer more completions for reasons unknown.
+I've not yet found a pattern or way to reproduce it.
+If that happens, simply do a `$PATH/to/gocode close` (or simply `gocode close` if it is in your $PATH).
+This will terminate gocode and emacs will happily re-launch it at the next attempt.